dimanikulin/fva/FVADocMD/LEARNT_AS_PM.md

 - There are also other stages not meantioned here.

 ## High level product documentation
-Once I came up with product ideas to implement I realized I need to create a set of documentation artifacts to keep high level product knowledge.
+&nbsp;&nbsp;&nbsp; Once I came up with product ideas to implement I realized I need to create a set of documentation artifacts to keep high level product knowledge.

 ### Value Propositions
-The first one was [Value Proposition](../FVADocX/FVAToolSet-ValueProposition.docx) It has following:
+&nbsp;&nbsp;&nbsp; The first one was [Value Proposition](../FVADocX/FVAToolSet-ValueProposition.docx) It has following:
 - **Mapper** for Products and Services to Customer Jobs;
 - **Mapper** for Gain creators to Gains;